binyomen/dotfiles/README.md

 This will allow tapping the touchpad to register (rather than just clicking it) and will set the scroll direction to be more natural.

+#### Set up `brightnessctl`

+This is only necessary if you want to change the screen brightness using the brightness keys.

+First install `brightnessctl` using `sudo apt install brightnessctl`.
+Next add your user to the `video` group with `sudo adduser $USER video`.
+Then log out and back in for the change to take effect.

 #### Set up hibernation

 First, make sure the swap file is at least the size of the amount of memory on